Francis Blake Delaval (politician)

 Sir Francis Blake Delaval KB (16 March 1727 – 7 August 1771) was a British actor, soldier and Member of Parliament.
 He had a privileged and aristocratic education at Westminster School, Eton College and then Christ Church at Oxford University.

-Life
+Early life

-Delaval was the eldest son of Captain Francis Blake Delaval RN of Seaton Delaval Hall, and he succeeded to his father's estate in 1752.
+Delaval was the eldest son of Francis Blake Delaval (1692–1752), of Seaton Delaval Hall, and Rhoda Apreece, heiress of Doddington Hall, Lincolnshire.
+His father served as a captain in the Royal Navy and represented Northumberland in Parliament.

+Career

+He succeeded to his father's estate in 1752.
 He added to it by building the folly known as Starlight Castle, overlooking Holywell Dene which leads to Seaton Sluice.
 It was allegedly built in a single day to win a wager.
 Little survives of it now apart from a single stone arch.